“Ground-Breaking, virtual reality, pig farm footage released”July 26th, 2017

-Together with Farmwatch we have released a brand-new investigation into pig farming in New Zealand, using both hidden camera footage and a ground-breaking, New Zealand-first, look at a pig farm with virtual reality technology.
+SAFE and Farmwatch have released a brand-new investigation into pig farming in New Zealand, using both hidden camera footage, and a ground-breaking, New Zealand-first, look at a pig farm with virtual reality technology.

-The footage was obtained by Farmwatch at a pig factory farm in the Waikato, using both hidden and hand-held cameras.
-It shows mother pigs (sows) confined in farrowing crates, (cages in which they are kept on factory farms once they have given birth), in which they are unable to turn around for weeks on end and can even struggle to lie down.
-Their extreme boredom causes them to repeatedly bite at the bars and one sow is shown desperately trying to escape the cage.
+The never before witnessed footage was obtained by Farmwatch at a pig factory farm in the Waikato, using both hidden and hand-held cameras.
+It shows mother pigs (sows) confined in farrowing crates, (cages they are kept in once they have given birth), in which they are unable to turn around for weeks on end and can even struggle to lie down.
+Their boredom causes them to repeatedly bite at the bars and one sow is shown desperately trying to escape the cage.
 The footage also shows a sow being repeatedly jabbed in the head with a pipe and piglets being thrown into containers, while their distraught mothers cry out.

-The unique immersive experience of viewing footage obtained by 360 degree-cameras in virtual reality, allows a powerful insight into what life is like for sows imprisoned in farrowing crates.
-The footage shows a farrowing crate from inside and the interior can be viewed from all angles.
+The unique immersive experience of viewing footage obtained by 360 degree-cameras in virtual reality allows the public to gain a powerful insight into what life is like for sows imprisoned in farrowing crates.
+With the innovative use of a virtual reality headset, viewers are transported inside the farm shed, trapped alongside the pigs.

-Farrowing crates, used by some of the New Zealand pig industry, breach the Animal Welfare Act because they prevent pigs from expressing their normal behaviour.
-The government animal welfare committee, (NAWAC), agrees that farrowing crates do not meet the requirements of the Animal Welfare Act, yet is about to introduce a new regulation that only requires the cage to be bigger than the sow inside it.
+Farrowing crates, used by some of the New Zealand pig industry, breach the Animal Welfare Act because they prevent pigs from expressing their normal behaviour, which is a requirement of the act.
+The government animal welfare committee, (NAWAC), agrees that farrowing crates do not meet the requirements of the Animal Welfare Act, yet, as announced last week, it is about to introduce a new regulation that only requires the cage to be barely bigger than the sow inside it.